osilander/203.311/Week10/Week10.md

 We can already see that consumption of some types of foods differs more than others.
 For example, cereal consumption varies by about 5% between all countries.
 However, Welsh people drink more than 3.5 times as much alcohol than Irish people (*Northern Irish*).

-We can also visualise this as a heatmap, which plots the same information, but more compactly.
+We can also visualise food consumption as a heatmap (here I have used the `heatmap.2` function in `R`), which plots the same information, but more compactly.
 At the top of the heatmap is a dendrogram, which indicates how similar the countries are using [Ward's method](https://python-data-science.readthedocs.io/en/latest/unsupervised.html#agglomerative-clustering "it's a bit complicated").
 N. Ireland appears the most different, while England and Wales appear the most similar.
 Note, importantly, that it does not say much about *how* similar.

 <img src="graphics/diet_heat.png" width="300" title="cookin"/><br>
 **It's getting hot in here**<br><br>

-But we can also figure out which countries are the most similar or different in their combined diet.
-For this, we can perform a PCA.
-This finds the combinations of diet items (components) that vary the most between countries.
+Inb contrast, PCA will help us to figure out which countries are the most similar or different in their combined diet.
+This is becuase PCA finds the combinations of diet items (components) that vary the most between countries.
 We can then take these components and plot them.
 Below, I show the first two components (Dim1 and Dim2) - these are the two most important components.
 Clearly, Wales and N. Ireland differ the most in the combinations of items in their diets.
-I have made the x-axis (pc1) approximately three times longer than the y-axis (Dim2), as Dim1 accounts for approximately three times more variance (68%) than Dim2 (25%).
+I have made the x-axis (Dim1) approximately three times longer than the y-axis (Dim2), as Dim1 accounts for approximately three times more variance (68%) than Dim2 (25%).

 <img src="graphics/diet_pca.png" width="700" title="N. Ireland is a different place"/><br>
 **England is central to it all**<br><br>

 Not only that, we can visualise which diet items *contribute* to those components.
-This is shown below.
+The top four items that contribute the most to these principal components (Dim1 and Dim2) are shown below.

 <img src="graphics/diet_comps.png" width="400" title="aha it's the vegetables"/><br>
 **What are "other veg", Wales?**<br><br>

-Now we can see that Dimension (Component) 1 consists primarily of sugars and other_veg, all of which the Welsh consume more of, especially compared to N. Ireland.
+Now we can see that Dimension (Component) 1 consists primarily of sugars and other_veg (and a bit of alcohol), all of which the Welsh consume more of -- especially compared to N. Ireland.
 Dimension 2 consists primarily of the Irish tendency to eat a lot of potatoes (with some avoidance of alcohol).
-But most importantly, we have shrunk our 17-dimensional dataset to two dimensions that account for 68.3 + 24.9 = 93.2% (!) of the variance in the original 17 dimensions.
+But perhaps most importantly, we have shrunk our 17-dimensional dataset to two dimensions that account for 68.3 + 24.9 = 93.2% (!) of the variance in the original 17 dimensions.

 Okay, let's repeat this ourselves, with a new dataset.